Symbols represent major park features & activities. Blue icons mean some/all are ADA accessible.

 Lone Tree Campground info:

-- 21 primitive sites for tents.
+- 21 primitive sites for tents and self-contained RV's (max site size is 75 feet).
 Available first-come, first-served.

 - Group tent camp for up to 25 people.